voiio/voiio.github.io/README.md

 You can find our full tech stack on [stackshare.io/voiio](https://stackshare.io/voiio).

-We use [dependabot](https://dependabot.com/) to keep all our Python and NodeJS dependencies up to date on a daily base.
+We use [dependabot](https://dependabot.com/) to keep all our Python and NodeJS dependencies up to date on a daily basis.

-#### devOps and QA
+#### DevOps and QA

-We do not hire dedicated devOps and QA engineers.
-We do not hire devOps engineers because we are not in the business of running data centers but improving family's lives.
+We do not hire dedicated DevOps and QA engineers.
+We do not hire DevOps engineers because we are not in the business of running data centers, but improving family's lives.
-We use Heroku and AWS to worry about most devOps related problems and have a full CD pipeline setup for our applications.
+We use Heroku and AWS to worry about most DevOps related problems and have a full CD pipeline setup for our applications.

 We believe that writing automated tests for your own code helps you to deliver better results and become a better engineer.
-Therefor, we do not have dedicated QA engineers.
+Therefore, we do not have dedicated QA engineers.
-For us writing tests is part of writing features.
+For us, writing tests is part of writing features.